Prepare Before Hurricane Season Begins

 Another great place for lists and plans is the Department of Homeland Security’s Disaster Preparedness website.

-Red Cross, “Hurricane Preparedness” website and instructions for creating a First Aid Kit.
+Red Cross, “Hurricane Preparedness” website is very thorough and includes instructions for creating a First Aid Kit.

 Comments: